When Nike invented jogging: The history of the running shoe

 Adding a cushion to the heel allows you to over stride and reach the foot in front of your body as you run, leading to a heel strike.
 It's basically taking a walking gait pattern and speeding it up.
 Take off your shoes and try to run.
 You'll quickly notice that running with a heel strike (aka jogging) is basically impossible, it's just too painful.

 What's the most dangerous sport in Australia?
-I'll give you a hint, it's not cross-fit, it's not rugby, and it's not AFL.
+I'll give you a hint, it's not CrossFit, it's not rugby, and it's not AFL.
 It's recreational running.
 70% of all Australian runners will be injured in any give 12-month period.
-And heel striking with a straight leg in front of the body is one of the leading causes.
+And heel striking with a straight leg in front of the body is one of the leading causes for shin splints, runners knee, lowe back issues and much more.

 But don't throw out your sneakers just yet.
 It takes time and patience to adapt and transition from a heavy shod style of running into a lighter, easier barefoot-style running.

-At Core Advantage, we are big fans of minimalist footwear and barefoot training when appropriate.
+At Core Advantage, we are big fans of minimalist footwear and barefoot training when appropriate, given the history of shoes has not lead to shoes shaped like feet.
 It is however not without its inherent risks, be sure to consult a podiatrist, physiotherapist or osteopath before considering if it is right for you.
-This article and video offer a basic guideline of how to implement a gradual transition to minimalist running.
+This barefoot transition program is a handy place to start for tips on how to run effortlessly.